awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 |  configuration change  | RDS\-EVENT\-0038 |  The security group has been modified\.  |
 |  failure  | RDS\-EVENT\-0039 |  The Amazon EC2 security group owned by \[user\] does not exist; authorization for the security group has been revoked\.  |

-The following tables shows the event category and a list of events when a DB snapshot is the source type\.
+The following table shows the event category and a list of events when a DB snapshot is the source type\.

 **Categories and Events for the DB Snapshot Source Type**